PasteleriaManila.com is the latest iteration of Ces Lopez’s beautiful baking venture that started in 2009.

 In truth, Ms. Lopez is not a stranger to baking.
 In her childhood, she woke up to the fragrant smell of freshly-baked bread and the indelible sights and sounds of the family-owned bakery–clanging oven doors, sacks of flour, giant tubs of shortening, and the like.
 She also learned vicariously from Chef Paolo Lopez, a brother who was engaged in product development with several successful food chains like the French Baker and Starbucks.

-As a licensed nurse and flight stewardess, Ms. Lopez is obviously a people-person whose talents and creativity eventually turned to baking.
+As a licensed nurse and former flight stewardess, Ces is obviously a people-person whose talents and creativity eventually turned to baking.
 To arm herself with the appropriate skills and right credentials, she completed an intensive baking and pastry course.

-Last February 2009, Ms. Lopez helped her son and his high school classmates raise money for charity through the sale of baked treats.
+Last February 2009, she helped her son and his high school classmates raise money for charity through the sale of baked treats.

 She thought: what could be irresistible as well as inexpensive and easy to eat?